Clinery1/Clinery1/README.md

 # Hi!
-I am Chris Nguyen, but you can call me Clinery
+I am Chris Nguyen, but I go by Clinery on the Internet
 Check out my [website](https://clinery1.github.io)!
 It has everything you need to know about me.